Derek Moore, School of Agriculture, Charles Sturt University, Wagga Wagga, NSW

 Chemical pruning of roots

 Without undertaking an exhaustive analysis of the data gathered it is apparent that both chemical pruning and air pruning do have an effect on the number of new roots emerging from the rootball.
-Interestingly, the implication from this data is that the Rootmaker container caused more root initials to develop than the either the standard tube or the tube coated with Spin Out®.
+Interestingly, the implication from this data is that the Rootmaker container caused more root initials to develop than either the standard tube or the tube coated with Spin Out®.

 The data gathered relating to the production/propagation container interface at 8 months is also interesting in that clearly both Rootmakers and Spin Out® achieved increased lateral root development.
-The relationship between the numbers of emerged roots at 7 days compared with the number of lateral roots developed at 8 months is not yet clear though.
+The relationship between the number of emerged roots at 7 days compared with the number of lateral roots developed at 8 months is not yet clear though.